ceblfe/Data_Base_Processing_KC/README.md

 ## 3. interstelar.pdf

-This file contains all the ask that we are going to answer some questions:
+This file contains all the questions that we will use to answer some questions:

 Batch processing (to solve these questions we are using Spark SQL):

 * Intake of data stored for years by navigation systems spacecrafts and docking ports (mode batch): we answer this question with the file MediasConsumosBatch.scala
-* Data cleanig: we answer this question with the file MediasConsumosBatch.scala
+* Data cleaning: we answer this question with the file MediasConsumosBatch.scala
-* Calculation of means of comsumption of all the spacecrafts of the fleet grouped by spacecraft (every spacecraft has an identifier):we answer this question with the file MediasConsumosBatch.scala
+* Calculation of means of consumption of all the spacecrafts of the fleet grouped by spacecraft (every spacecraft has an identifier):we answer this question with the file MediasConsumosBatch.scala

 Streaming process (to solve these questions we are using Spark Streamining and a Kafka machine):

-* Real time comsumption data (Spark Streaming): we answer this question with the file KafkaConsumoMedio.scala
+* Real time consumption data (Spark Streaming): we answer this question with the file KafkaConsumoMedio.scala
 * Calculation of means of consumption of all the spacecrafts of the fleet grouped by spacecraft (every spacecraft has an identifier) obtained in real time: we answer this question with the file KafkaConsumoMedio.scala
 * Process on both datasets obtaining the difference between average consumption: we answer this question with the file KafkaDifConsumo.scala
 * Obtaining a collection (List) of tuple elements (identification spacecraft and model) with the three best transports: we answer this question with the file ListaTresMejores.scala